-Eligible teachers who wish to be assessed in Round 23 should submit their request to the co-head teacher by 31 May 2023 (the administrative deadline for requests) for successful applications to receive pay enhancement from 1 September 2023.
+Eligible teachers who wish to be assessed in Round 23 should submit their request to the relevant service head by 31 May 2024 (the administrative deadline for requests) for successful applications to receive pay enhancement from 1 September 2024.
 Discussions about 'applications' (or the teacher's expressed desire to be considered for acceleration onto the Upper Pay Range) should take place during the appraisal discussion.

-Despite the administrative deadline of 31 May, under the STP&CD eligible teachers who wish to be assessed in Round 22 do have the right to submit their requests up until 31 October 2022 (if the applicant is on Point M6 during that period) - with payment being made from 1 September 2022 if successful.
+Despite the administrative deadline of 31 May, under the STP&CD eligible teachers who wish to be assessed in Round 22 do have the right to submit their requests up until 31 October 2023 (if the applicant is on Point M6 during that period) - with payment being made from 1 September 2023 if successful.